IngameDundee/.github/profile/README.md

 * [People & Partners](#people-and-partners)

 ## Impact
-In 2023, Biggar Economics were commissioned to undertake an independent economic impact analysis of the InGAME.
-The Economic Impact of InGAME was published in July 2023 and concluded that:
+The Economic Impact of InGAME, an an independent economic impact analysis by Biggar Economics, was published in July 2023.

 > _InGAME has helped to establish a thriving digital innovation ecosystem that will help sustain and grow Dundee’s games cluster.
 It is expected to generate a total of £84.7 million GVA for the Scottish economy over 10 years and support around 175 jobs._